 Back-Up Plans & Emergency Contacts

-We at Bat Country Pet Sitting will do all we can to provide our best care and service for your pets and property.
-However, there are some situations in which we may only be able to provide partial services and others where we won’t be able to reach your property or home at all.
+At Bat Country Pet Sitting, I will do all I can to provide my best care and service for your pets and property.
+However, there are some situations in which I may only be able to provide partial services and others where I won’t be able to reach your property or home at all.

 In the event of the following:

-- Both of us are hospitalized and/or seriously incapacitated (car accident, etc)
+- I am hospitalized and/or seriously incapacitated (car accident, etc)

-- A local/city emergency or severe weather event leaves us unable to reach your home in the short or long-term, or
+- A local/city emergency or severe weather event leaves me unable to reach your home in the short or long-term, or

-- We are actively evacuating our own home and pets
+- I am actively evacuating my own home

-While we do have a great network of fellow sitters who help back us up under normal circumstances, their busy schedules can make it difficult to help other sitters in unexpected emergencies.
+While I do have a great network of fellow sitters who help back me up under normal circumstances, their busy schedules can make it difficult to help other sitters in unexpected emergencies.
 Please ensure that when you travel, your primary emergency contact is available to help in an emergency during the dates you’ll be gone, and has keys or other reliable method of entering your home.

 Your identification of 1-2 emergency contacts will be requested prior to sitting services starting.
-We will attempt to reach these contacts via phone, email and text, in the event we are in an emergency situation and we cannot provide care or reach your home.
+BatCo will attempt to reach these contacts via phone/voicemail, email and text, in the event I am in an emergency situation and I cannot provide care or reach your home.

-We are not responsible for your pets or home if you have not provided an appropriate contact list, if your emergency contacts cannot be reached or don’t return our calls/texts/emails, and/or if we cannot safely reach/enter your home.
+I am not responsible for your pets or home if you have not provided an appropriate contact list, if your emergency contacts cannot be reached or don’t return BatCo’s calls/texts/emails, and/or if I cannot safely reach/enter your home due to disaster, local weather emergency, closed roads, etc.

 1. One for emergency help.
-For example, if both of us at BatCo are unable to tend to your pets and home if we suffer a debilitating injury or accident (car accident, hospitalization, death) during the time we are scheduled to house or pet sit for you.
-Should this happen, and we are both affected, your emergency support person will be contacted immediately by our client contact representative and asked to take over care of your pets.
+For example, if I am unable to tend to your pets and home if I suffer a debilitating injury or accident (car accident, hospitalization, death) during the time I am scheduled to house or pet sit for you.
+Should this happen, your emergency support person will be contacted immediately by a BatCo client contact representative and asked to take over care of your pets.

 2. One for disaster help.
-Someone who can provide feeding, care and/or transportation for your pets and animals before or after a severe weather event (hurricane, flooding, tornado etc), earthquake, fire, evacuation, major power outage or similar disaster or emergency.
+Someone who can provide feeding, care and/or transportation for your pets and animals before, during, or after a severe weather event (hurricane, flooding, tornado etc), earthquake, fire, evacuation, major power outage or similar disaster or emergency.

 Think hard about who your trusted critical emergency contact/s will be.